-The first time I saw a black squirrel was while sitting in Manhattan’s Union Square Park.
+The first time I saw black squirrels was while sitting in Manhattan’s Union Square Park.
 Naturally, I assumed I was just looking at a particularly sooty specimen of a more commonly seen New York City rodent – the eastern gray squirrel.
 But identically dark-coated squirrels manifested during subsequent lunch hours until I finally acknowledged that, unlike cats at night, not all squirrels are gray.

 Black is the new gray

 Black squirrels are melanistic versions of the species Sciurus carolinensis – the eastern gray squirrel.
 Aside from their dramatic pigmentation, they’re just like the fairer-haired members of their species.
 Their lifestyles are probably similar to the squirrels in your own neighborhood.* They live in trees, eat nuts, and make those squirrel sounds at you when you’re leaving for work in the morning.
 They are “scatter-hoarders,” which means they bury food they wish to store for later in numerous locations rather than in one or two well-guarded caches.
 Sometime they bury their leftovers in your outdoor flower pots, uprooting a perfectly good basil plant in the process.
 For this and similar offenses, squirrels are often viewed as pests by humans.
 As with the eastern grays, black squirrels occupy portions of the eastern and midwestern United States, as well as southeastern areas of Canada.
 And at some time during the past century, the black squirrel managed to find its way to the British Isles.